etlegacy/etlegacy/README.md

     $ git submodule update

 This downloads the essential dependencies (libjpeg, libSDL and libcurl) into the `libs/` directory.
-If one of those libraries is not installed on your system CMake will use the ones located in the `libs/` directory automatically.
-Otherwise, you can control this by changing the `BUNDLED_LIBS` variable in the CMake script.
+You can choose whether to use bundled library instead of the system one by changing the `BUNDLED_XXX` variable in the CMake configuration.

 Compile and install
 -----------------------------------------------------------------------------